The Principles of Diffusion Models: General Flow Map: Consistency Trajectory Model General Flow Map: Consistency Trajectory Model

 \paragraph{Methodology of $\gamma$-Sampling.} CTM's $\gamma$-sampling introduces a unified family of samplers that arises naturally from learning a general flow map model.
 It encompasses prior approaches, such as CM's multistep sampling (see \Cref{alg:cm_sampling}) and time-stepping-style sampling, which is conceptually similar to ODE solvers.
 The parameter $\gamma$ directly controls the degree of semantic change during generation, making $\gamma$ sampling a flexible and task aware strategy for diverse downstream applications.

-\begin{itemize} \item \Cref{fig:gamma_sampling}-(Left): When $\gamma=1$, it coincides to the multistep sampling introduced in CM (i.e., a special flow map $\bPsi_{s\to 0}$), which is fully stochastic and results in semantic variation when the number of steps changes.
+\begin{itemize} \item \Cref{fig:gamma_sampling}-(Left): When $\gamma=1$, it coincides with the multistep sampling introduced in CM (i.e., a special flow map $\bPsi_{s\to 0}$), which is fully stochastic and results in semantic variation when the number of steps changes.

 \item \Cref{fig:gamma_sampling}-(Right): When $\gamma=0$, it reduces to fully deterministic time-stepping, which estimates the solution trajectory of the PF-ODE.
 A key distinction between $\gamma$ sampling with $\gamma=0$ and conventional time-stepping ODE-based sampling is that CTM avoids the discretization errors of numerical solvers.